fxia-wish/autobots/README.md

 To setup your canary, you will use the same [kube-deploy](https://github.com/ContextLogic/kube-deploy/wiki/kube-deploy-config) instructions.

-This time in step 1, the name of your app will be (app-name)-canary e.g. `hello-service-canary`.
+This time in step 1, the name of your app will be (app-name)-canary e.g. `autobots-canary`.

 In steps 2 and 3, used the name `canary`, and associate it with all production cluster.

-An example of a canary project - <https://kube-deploy.i.wish.com/project/hello-service-canary>
+An example of a canary project - <https://kube-deploy.i.wish.com/project/autobots-canary>

 Congratulations :tada: :confetti_ball:, your service is now setup for deployments from your Gitlab pipelines.